fadedled/seta-gx/README.md

 | L           | L         |
 | Start       | Start     |

-To return to the menu press Start + Z, this will close the game.
+To return to the menu press Start + Z, this will close the game so remember to save before doing this.
+In the menu you can select a game and press A to start it, by pressing B you return to the Homebrew Channel.

-## Special Thanks
+## Credits/Special Thanks
+- Yabause Team: Original soure code
+- Devmiyax: Updates to Yabause trough Yaba Sanshiro
+- Extrems: Help on GX issues
+- emu_kidid & Pcercuei: Their continued work on WiiSX helped inspire this endeavor
+- tueidj: Virtual memory code